 “When I presented the budget [for this year], there was a $48,000 budget,” Seymour Library Treasurer Margaret Zimmer said.
 “It has since dwindled, so now we’re at $32,000 and change.
 So, and that’s through a variety of savings that we’ve had since that happened.
 We’re saving some money off our electric bill by joining the Green Spark initiative, where we’re getting solar power in conjunction with the village.
 That’s going to save us about $1,300.
 And there is a tri-municipality agreement that we’re working on where they will pick up some of our capital costs and that’s a savings as well.”

 So far, the library staff has worked around their budget with care.
 The library currently employs 17 people, out of which three are full-time.
-The rest are a combination of part-time, paraprofessional staff and eight substitute reference librarians that help fill any gaps.
+The rest is a combination of part-time, paraprofessional staff and eight substitute reference librarians that help fill any gaps.

 Zimmer said that the rest of their attention is focused on obtaining grants, tapping into reserve funds and cutting costs by enrolling in programs like the Green Spark Initiative.
 Despite this, Boedicker said the staff delivers a high level of service and is eager to go beyond, particularly for those who cannot afford certain services.

 “I’d like to see the library get used as a tech hub, a place where you can get a reliable fast wireless connection, where you can print documents,” Boedicker said.
-“We’re getting a new copier from grant money to replace our 12 year old copier, which will allow you to create almost any kind of document.”
+“We’re getting a new copier from grant money to replace our 12-year-old copier, which will allow you to create almost any kind of document.”